 Supervisory and Executive Board

-The Donor Fund has a Supervisory Board which works closely with the Donor Fund Director and provides advice and support (e.g. on strategic plans).
+The Donor Fund has a Supervisory Board which works closely with the Managing Director Pymwymic Investment Management B.V. and provides advice and support (e.g. on strategic plans).
 On average, the Board meets 4 times a year.
-The Supervisory Board currently consists of the following five members:
+The Supervisory Board currently consists of the following four members:

 - Frank van Beuningen;